stubiedoobiedoo/pdf-omr-pmerge/README.md

 chmod +x pdftomusicpro-1.7.1d.0.run
 ./pdftomusicpro-1.7.1d.0.run
 p2mp
-# You may kill p2mp if all steps run successfully.
+# You may kill p2mp if all seps run successfully.

+# Install qpdf, optional
+sudo apt-get install qpdf

+# Provide MuseScore, optional
+dir = $PWD
+cd my/musescore/directory
+cp "MuseScore-3.4.2-x86_64.AppImage" "$dir/MuseScore-3.4.2-x86_64.AppImage"
+cd $dir
 ```

 ## Known issues and solutions
-* Password-protected PDFs (or) pdftk does not recognize encryption:
+* Password-protected PDFs:
-     - They should be decrypted using qpdf.
-Edit the script to provide a password with `qpdf -password=<your-password> -decrypt input.pdf decrypted.pdf`
+     - They can be decrypted using qpdf.
+Edit the script to provide a password with `qpdf -password=<password> -decrypt input.pdf decrypted.pdf`

 ## More stuff
 Please use this script for private use only, not commercial use.